openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 Variant 2 is particularly suitable for this purpose as it streamlines key management and usage across different phases.

 For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
-In scenarios such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
+In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
 Other implementations may continue using OSCORE in place of EDHOC message_4, with a required change in the protocol's language to:
       The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message.